ChackDan/PStemp/Add-AzureRmServiceFabricClusterCertificate.md

 ```

 ### -CertificateThumprint
-The thumprint for the Azure key vault secret
+The thumprint for the Azure key vault secret.

 ```yaml
 Type: String